serverless/blog/posts/2017-07-19-stream-based-challenges-and-patterns.md

 #### Changing Event Schemas

-In our user creation example, we've been saving the user's first name and last name together in a single `fullname` field.
+In our user creation example from the last post, we've been saving the user's first name and last name together in a single `fullname` field.
 Perhaps our developers later decide they'd rather have those as two separate fields, `firstname` and `lastname`.
 They update the user creation function and deploy.
 Everything is fine -- for them.
 But downstream, everything is breaking.
 Look at the code for the Algolia indexing function -- it implicitly assumes that the incoming Item will have a `fullname` field.
 When it goes to grab that field on a new Item, it will get a `KeyError` exception.

 How do we handle these issues?
 There's no real silver bullet, but there are a few ways to address this both from the producer and consumer sides.
 As a producer, focus on being a polite producer.
 Treat your event schemas just like you would treat your REST API responses.
 See if you can make your events backward-compatible, in the sense of not removing or redefining existing fields.
 In the example above, perhaps the new event would write `firstname`, `lastname`, and `fullname`.
 This could give your downstream consumers time to switch to the new event format.
 If this is impossible or infeasible, you could notify your downstream consumers.
 The AWS CLI has a command for [listing event source mappings](http://docs.aws.amazon.com/cli/latest/reference/lambda/list-event-source-mappings.html), which shows which Lambda functions are triggered by a given DynamoDB stream.
 If you're a producer that's changing your Item structure, give a heads up to the owners of consuming functions.